rails/webpacker/README.md

 ### Webpack Configuration

-Webpacker gives you a default set of configuration files for test, development and production environments in `config/webpack/*.js`.
-You can configure each individual environment in their respective files or configure them all in the base
+Webpacker gives you a default configuration file for your test, development, and production environments in `config/webpack/*.js`.
-`config/webpack/base.js` file.

-By default, you don't need to make any changes to `config/webpack/*.js` files since it's all standard production-ready configuration.
+By default, you don't need to make any changes to `config/webpack/webpack.config.js` files since it's all standard production-ready configuration.
 However, if you do need to customize or add a new loader, this is where you would go.

 Here is how you can modify webpack configuration: